Eric Greitens: Special Investigative Committee report

-Several Republican members of the Missouri House of Representatives called on Greitens to resign after the allegations were made public.
-Josh Hawley, a Republican running for the U.S. Senate, called the situation "very grave".
-Illinois Governor Bruce Rauner, a Greitens campaign contributor and ally, called on him to resign.
+Several Republican members of the Missouri House of Representatives called on Greitens to resign after K.S.'s allegations were made public.
+Missouri Attorney General Hawley called the situation "very grave".
+Illinois governor Bruce Rauner, a Greitens campaign contributor and ally, called on him to resign.

-On April 11, 2018, a Special Investigative Committee (SIC) of the Missouri House of Representatives released an initial 24-page report detailing allegations, deemed "credible", against Greitens by the hairstylist with whom he had had an affair.
-The report testimony details how Greitens took many precautions to hide the affair, including making her change clothes and leave all of her belongings in his kitchen, and blackmailed her into secrecy about the affair with a naked photo of her taken without her consent.
-Greitens was also physically and verbally abusive, according to the witness.
-The stylist accused him of unwanted kissing and sexual touching, violently slapping and spanking her, and coercing her into performing oral sex on him.
-In a four-page report issued on April 30, 2018, the SIC chair, Republican Representative Jay Barnes, said it found that the Greitens defense claims that the woman's testimony was inconsistent were groundless.
+On April 11, 2018, a Special Investigative Committee (SIC) of the Missouri House of Representatives released an initial 24-page report detailing the allegations from K.S.
+The report concluded that K.S. was credible.
+It detailed the alleged precautions Greitens took to hide the affair, including making K.S. change clothes and leave all of her belongings in his kitchen.
+The report also noted Greitens' alleged use of a nude photo to blackmail K.S. and Greitens' alleged physical and verbal abuse.
+In a four-page report issued on April 30, 2018, the SIC chair, Republican Representative Jay Barnes, stated that Greitens' claims that K.S.'s testimony was inconsistent were groundless.